lamg/proxy/README.md

 [![GoDoc][0]][1] [![Go Report Card][2]][3]

-HTTP proxy that uses custom procedures for network dialing and parent proxy selection (HTTP or SOCKS5).
+HTTP proxy that dials connections according parameters determined by request method, URL, remote address and time.
+These parameters include parent proxy (HTTP or SOCKS5), and network interface.
 It can be served using [standard library server][4] or [fasthttp server][5]

 ## Usage